 pass in a button as a child and attach the jump method to it.
 We will use this across the application to open the drawer.
 We also pass in the App component as a child, giving the openDrawer, jump, and scene as props.

-Next, we will need to go ahead and create the menu we will be using in the drawer.
+Next, we will need to create the menu we will be using in the drawer.
 In app/Menu.js, create Menu.s(listing 10.2).

 Listing 10.2 Menu.js - Creating the DrawerLayoutAndroid menu